tolarewaju3/codelikethewind/5g-streaming/README.md

 FROM
   `call_record`
 ```
 Click the play button on the bottom right.
-You should see the number of calls displayed.Hit `Save`.
+You should see the number of calls displayed.
+Hit `Save`.
 Name the question `Total Calls Received`.
 When prompted to add to a dashboard, select `Sensor Data`.
 Click `Save`.

 ![Total Calls Received](img/total_calls_received.png)